mfussenegger/cr8/README.rst

 <http://fake-factory.readthedocs.org/en/latest/providers.html>`_ and insert the
 give number of records.

-(Currently only top-level string columns are supported)
+(Currently only top-level columns are supported)

 insert-json
 -----------